Lydia-K-dir/lydia_kwao.github.io/README.md

 - Who are the ideal candidates for conversion?

 ### Expected Outcome:
-- Actionable recommendations to increase subscriptions
+- Provide actionable recommendations to increase subscriptions

 ### Business Insights